 Student Progress Report

-Towards the end of each semester the Graduate Program Assistant will email a blank Student Progress Report to each registered student (copying their advisor).
+Towards the end of each semester, each registered student will receive an email related to the online Student Progress Report.
+If you haven’t already done so, will be required to create a Student Profile and initiate the progress report process for the completed semester.
 Prior to meeting with their advisor (and/or advisory committee), graduate students are expected to fill in the student comments portion of the progress report form, indicating what they’ve accomplished during the semester (refer to Table 1 to get a sense of expected student’s progress through the program) and what they hope to accomplish in the subsequent semester.

 Based on progress through the program, the advisory committee will determine whether the student’s progress is deemed satisfactory, some concerns, or unsatisfactory (e.g., see Box 1).
 A student who does not meet expectations will be given a rating of “some concerns” and this rating will be reported to the Office of Graduate Studies, with a plan of action for the student to follow for subsequent semesters.
 A student who fails to meet expectations after a rating of “some concerns” may be given a rating of “unsatisfactory” and this rating will also be reported to the Office of Graduate Studies.
 In such cases, the department will prepare a statement as to what action is being taken at the department level or is required of the Assistant Vice-President of Graduate Studies.